 The concealed hold-open (EMAG) closer safely keeps door open – allowing easy movement through a building, reducing barriers and promoting independence.
 Surface mounted options are often prone to abuse and can look institutional, so our fully concealed unit is ideal for abusive environments and where designers want spaces to feel more normalised.
 Plus it’s linked to the fire alarm, automatically closing to maintain fire compartments.

-Rigorously tested and designed for the real world – without compromising on safety or performance.
+Our range of door components for Mental Health are rigorously tested and designed for the real world – without compromising on safety or performance.

 Installation manuals, DWG files, test evidence and specification advice for Mental Health door components.